 Of course, you may find a lower interest rate at a competing bank or via a mortgage broker that eclipses the savings from the Citi Homebuyer’s Advantage credit.

-For example, say bank “X” offers you a rate of 3.75% for the same loan.
+For example, say bank “X” offers you an interest rate of 3.75% for the same exact loan.
 That would lower your monthly payment to $926.23, and you’d save another $2,500 in interest over the first five years versus the promotional Citi rate.

 So gimmicks aren’t always the way forward, especially if you can secure a lower rate (and lower closing costs) elsewhere.